allbridge-io/allbridge-contract-docs/README.md

 ```

 - `lockId` a random 16-byte value identifying the transfer within the bridge, with first byte is used as a bridge version (must be `0x01`)
-- `tokenAddress` is an address of the token you're trying to lock
+- `tokenAddress` is an address of the token you want to send
 - `recipient` recipient address as 32 bytes (zeros at the end if receiving blockchain has addresses shorter than 32 bytes)
 - `destination` [Blockchain ID](#blockchain-ids) as 4 bytes (UTF8, zeros at the end if shorter than 4 bytes)
 - `amount` amount of lock on EVM side

-For native tokens use another method:
+For native tokens use a different method:
 ```solidity
     function lockBase(uint128 lockId, address wrappedBaseTokenAddress, bytes32 recipient, bytes4 destination) payable
 ```